algorandfoundation/algokit-cli/docs/src/content/docs/features/project/link.md

 2. **Contract Project Selection**: Based on the provided options, it selects the contract projects to link.
 This can be all contract projects within the workspace, a subset specified by name, or a single project selected interactively.

 3. **Client Code Generation**: For each selected contract project, it generates typed client code using the specified language.
-The generated code is placed in the frontend project's directory specified for contract clients.
+The generated code is written into the directory the frontend project advertises via the `artifacts` key under `[project]` in its `.algokit.toml`.

 4. **Feedback**: The command provides feedback for each contract project it processes, indicating success or failure in generating the client code.